alilein1990/JS-App/README.md

 2. Right-click on the index.html and select "Open with Live Server".

 ## User Stories for the application
-As a user, I want to click on the image of the Pokemon so that I can see more details about this specific Pokemon.
+As a user, I want to click on the image of a Pokémon so that I can see more details about that specific Pokémon.

-As a user, I want to type the name of the Pokemon into the search bar and click enter or on the search button so that I will be displayed this specific Pokemon and don't have to scroll through the whole list.
+As a user, I want to type the name of a Pokémon into the search bar and either press Enter or click on the search button so that I will be shown details of that specific Pokémon without having to scroll through the entire list.

 ## Link to the application
 https://alinalein.github.io/JS-App/